 "Frenchy never paid a cent for his defense," his stepdaughter wife told me.
 "Men would come to the house late at night, and, with their faces shielded, would hand Frenchy or Mother wads of bills and leave without saying a word."

 After he was killed, the Outfit paid for an expensive spray of flowers on his coffin.

 Another mystery is the rumor that Frenchy had a contract on him and Johnson and Davis were carrying it out.
 In the trials, Navarre claimed self-defense, saying Johnson was going for his service revolver.
 (Remember, however, that Navarre didn't simply fire once but followed the wounded Johnson down Jefferson Street and into the El Rancho Cafe, repeatedly shooting him in the back).

 If true, was the source of the hit organized crime or high-ranking members of the police department?
 Apparently Navarre had made enemies.
-At one point before the 1944 shooting, the chief put Navarre in uniform walking back and forth in front of Valley National Bank, to protect him in one of the most well-trafficked part of downtown.
+His stepdaughter maintains the hit came from elements in the Phoenix Police.
+On the other hand, at one point before the 1944 shooting, the chief put Navarre in uniform walking back and forth in front of Valley National Bank, to protect him in one of the most well-trafficked part of downtown.

 Much of this contradicts some of the facts brought out at Navarre's trial, which seemed to indicate the argument with Johnson was spontaneous.
 And that Johnson approached him because he allegedly ran a stop sign.
 Later, Davis said he couldn't have faced the black community if he didn't avenge Johnson's murder.

 It could, however, help explain Davis' extremely lenient sentence.

 The preponderance of the facts, however, indicate that Johnson and Davis, two popular uniformed officers, were "making waves in a dirty little business” of prostitution and gambling protected by the detectives, as Joe Island, an African-American officer put it.